PatrickHechler/primitive-code/README.md

     * value: `18`
     * this error value indicates that the operation failed, because the different file systems should be used
     * this error will occur, when multiple entries are used by one operation, but not all entries belong to the same file system
-        * the get mount point whould not return the equal elements for all entries
+        * the get mount point whould not return the equal elements for all used entries
 * `UNMODIFIABLE_FLAGS` : element flags that can not be modified
     * value: `UHEX-000000FF`
     * these flags can not be modified after an element was created